ctoestreich/knockout-validation-rule-engine/README.md

 };
 ```

 Global filters can be setup to be reused via something similar to the following.
-See [Filters](https://github.com/ctoestreich/knockout-validation-rule-engine/blob/master/app/js/filters/filters.js) for more information
+See [Filters](https://github.com/ctoestreich/knockout-validation-rule-engine/blob/master/app/js/filters/filters.js) for more information.

 ``` javascript
 define(function () {